Applying to Our Graduate Program

 You are encouraged strongly to correspond directly with faculty in your target research area in order to gauge their interest in new graduate students and explore possible research projects.
 Please contact the Geology Graduate Committee if you have questions about our graduate programs.

 Applications and application fees are submitted online here: School of Graduate Studies.
-Your application materials must be complete and on file at the School of Graduate Studies by January 7th to be considered for acceptance the following academic year.
+Your application materials must be complete and on file at the School of Graduate Studies within the first full week of January to be considered for acceptance the following academic year.
 This means planning well in advance to take the Graduate Record Examination (GRE).
 Decisions about admittance and assistantships are made in March and April.

 Applicant evaluations for our graduate program are based on GPA, GRE scores, letters of recommendation, and the advocacy and support available from faculty.
 To be considered for admission into the MS Program with matriculated status, your GPA should be above 3.0 (A=4.0) and for the GRE, your scores should be no less than the 40th percentile.
 For admission into the PhD Program, your GPA should be above 3.4 and for the GRE, your scores should be no less than 50th percentile.

 Departmental financial aid for research-focused students consists primarily of graduate research or teaching assistantships.
-These positions pay at a competitive rate for either a 9-month or 12-month appointment.
-Our current base, 9-month stipend is $17,000, which goes farther in Utah.
+These positions pay at a competitive rate for either a 9-month or 12-month appointment, and a graduate stipend goes further in Utah where the cost of living is relatively low.
 Tuition expenses are covered for holders of assistantships.
 Finally, student health insurance is subsidized by our department.